beckn/protocol-specifications/docs/protocol-drafts/BECKN-RFC-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md

 ### Step 6 : BPP signs callback and calls BG
 The BPP performs the following steps to create the Authorization header

-1. Generate the digest of the request body using the BLAKE-512 hashing function
+1. Generate the digest of the request body using the BLAKE-512 hashing function.
 2. Generate the created field.
 The `created` field expresses when the signature was created.
 The value MUST be a Unix timestamp integer value.
 A signature with a `created` timestamp value that is in the future MUST NOT be processed.
 3. Generate the expires field.
 The `expires` field expresses when the signature ceases to be valid.
 The value MUST be a Unix timestamp integer value.
 A signature with an `expires` timestamp value that is in the past MUST NOT be processed.
 4. Concatenate the three values, i.e the `created`, `expires` and `digest` in the format as shown below.
-The below string is the signing string which the BPP is going to use to sign the request
+The below string is the signing string which the BPP is going to use to sign the request.

 `(created): 1402170695
 (expires): 1402170995
 digest: BLAKE-512=X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=`

-5. Sign this string using it's registered signing private key via the ed25519 Signature Scheme
+5. Sign this string using it's registered signing private key via the ed25519 Signature Scheme.
-6. Generate a base64 encoded string of the signature and insert it into the signature parameter of the Authorization header
+6. Generate a base64 encoded string of the signature and insert it into the signature parameter of the Authorization header.
 7. The final Authorization header will look like this.
-(Let's assume subscriber_id = example-bpp.com, unique_key_id = bpp5678)
+(Let's assume subscriber_id = example-bpp.com, unique_key_id = bpp5678).

 `Signature keyId="example-bpp.com|bpp5678|ed25519",algorithm="ed25519",created="1641287885",expires="1641287885",headers="(created) (expires) digest",signature="hJ5sCmbe7s9Wateq6QAdBGloVSkLuLHWOXcRkzrMcVLthFldV4gnT9Vrnq9iDNPVSKuDqaercVjQwFlj0Ml+3Q=="`

-9. Finally the BPP includes the Authorization header in the request and calls the BG API
+9. Finally the BPP includes the Authorization header in the request and calls the BG API.

 ### Step 7 : BG verifies BPP signature
 The BG performs the following steps to authenticate the BPP and also ensure message integrity.

-1. BG gets keyId from the Authorization header
+1. BG gets keyId from the Authorization header.
 2. BG splits the keyId string into subscriber ID, Unique Key ID and algorithm using the delimiter "|".
 3. The keyId uses the format {subscriber id}|{unique_key_id}|{signing algorithm} .
 If the signing algorithm extracted from the keyId does not match the value of the algorithm parameter in the Authorization header, then the BG should return an 401 unauthorised error.
-4. The keyId also contains a unique_key_id which is used when the BPP has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple types of subscribers
+4. The keyId also contains a unique_key_id which is used when the BPP has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple types of subscribers.
-5. The BG will now look up the registry for the public key of the BPP by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the BPP's public key matching the subscriber_id and unique_key_id
+5. The BG will now look up the registry for the public key of the BPP by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the BPP's public key matching the subscriber_id and unique_key_id.
 6. BG will use the BPP's public key to verify the signature.
 If signature is verified, the BPP is considered to be authenticated.
 If not BG should return a 401 error
 7. If the signature is not verified, the BG must return a NACK response with 401 Unauthorised response code with a WWW-Authenticate header.
 For example, for an invalid signature, the BG must return the following: